AmateurAudioDude/MetricsMonitor/README.md

 - ESP32 MPX Auto Switching synchronized with Headless TEF command

 ## Important note for this version:
+- After installation, please set all calibration values ​​to 0 and then readjust them by entering the values ​​to be added or subtracted in kHz.
-To use the MPX switching option with an ESP32 TEF receiver, this firmware version must be installed: https://github.com/Highpoint2000/MetricsMonitor/raw/refs/heads/main/firmware/TEF6686_ESP32_Dev_Beta_%20v2.20.5.zip
+- To use the MPX switching option with an ESP32 TEF receiver, this firmware version must be installed: https://github.com/Highpoint2000/MetricsMonitor/raw/refs/heads/main/firmware/TEF6686_ESP32_Dev_Beta_%20v2.20.5.zip

 ## Installation notes